Personal Injury Lawyers | San Antonio, Texas

 • Loss of Consortium – Both claimants and their spouses might demand additional compensation for any lost physical and emotional companionship directly attributed to the accident injuries and secondary conditions.

-• Punitive Awards - In rare cases involving intentional conduct or extremely reckless behaviors like drunk driving and speeding, injured claimants might demand additional punitive (punishment) damages directly from the liable party.
-This most often occurs when the defendant’s conduct was grossly negligent, willful and wanton, or criminal.
+• Punitive Awards – In rare cases involving intentional conduct or extremely reckless behaviors like drunk driving and speeding, injured claimants might demand additional punitive (punishment) damages directly from the liable party.
+This often occurs when the defendant’s conduct is grossly negligent, willful, wanton, or criminal.

 If I have a headache that won’t go away, how do I know if I have post-concussion syndrome?